 The point of the program is to provide some support to graduate students in their efforts to establish themselves in their field and to acquire the necessary experience and skills for their job search and their future in their chosen field.
 GPDs and faculty in departments know best the most important and useful conferences and events for their graduate students and are therefore best positioned to decide which opportunities most warrant funding.
 Shifting the award process to the departments will eliminate duplicate effort and reduce the time involved in the process.

-GPDs and department business managers will be notified of the amount of their block grant and business managers will be asked to confirm the account to which they would like the funds transferred.
-Transfers will begin to be processed as we receive confirmations of the accounts from department business offices.
-In any case, once you have been notified of the amount of your allocation, you can begin to award funding based on that.
+GPDs and department business managers will be notified of the amount of their block grant in September.
+Department business managers will be notified as soon as the transfers of funds have been processed with account and journal entry details.Once you have been notified of the amount of your allocation, you can begin to award funding based on that.
 If you have questions or need other assistance, please contact David Lafond at the program e-mail, firstname.lastname@example.org or 577-6286.

 Students who anticipate professional travel as described above should check with their GPD on the department process to request funding and should submit their request once they have confirmation of their presentation or as directed by the GPD.
 Your GPD will have guidelines about what to include in your request.
 Travel funding is processed as a business expense reimbursement.
 Students who receive funding should check with their business office on specific procedures for reimbursement.
 Internal Revenue Service (IRS) rules require that expense reimbursements be processed within 60 days and documented with original receipts so it is important to submit the necessary documents for reimbursement as soon as possible after your return.